zachhancock96/team-gold/README.md

+### Getting Started

+1. `npm install`

+2. `npm start`

+3. should be served in localhost:3000

+### If you find the infamous gateway error
+1. putty into amazon web service virtual computer

+2. type `sudo node /var/www/backend/team-gold/backend/dist/server.js &`

+### !!We are not using mithril anymore!!

 ### What is Mithril and what the hell is virtual DOM?

 Mithril is a framework very very similar to react, and like react, it has a concept of "virtual dom".